nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/nuxeo-elements-tutorial.md

 ## Requirements

 *   **[Node.js](https://nodejs.org/)** is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Almost every tool out there for client-side development is built with Node.js and distributed with npm, the package manager for Node.js.
-Make sure you download and install your OS-specific version first.
+Make sure you download and install your OS-specific version first (last verified versions for this tutorial are node v10.12.0 and npm 6.4.1)
 *   **[Bower](http://bower.io/)** is currently **the** tool for managing web application definition.
 *   **[Nuxeo CLI]({{page page='nuxeo-cli'}})** to scaffold your application **as a Nuxeo Bundle** and deploy it on a Nuxeo Server.
-Your application is **hosted inside** the Nuxeo Server as a bundle and uses it as a backend.
+Your application is **hosted inside** the Nuxeo Server as a bundle and uses it as a backend (last verified version for this tutorial is 1.9.0)
-*   **[Polymer CLI](https://github.com/Polymer/polymer-cli)** to scaffold your standalone application.
-Your application is **hosted outside** the Nuxeo Server and uses it as a service
+*   **[Polymer CLI](https://github.com/Polymer/tools/tree/master/packages/cli)** to scaffold your standalone application.
+Your application is **hosted outside** the Nuxeo Server and uses it as a service (last verified version for this tutorial is 1.9.5)

 ## Scaffolding

 {{#> callout type='note'}}
 We recommend you to use [Nuxeo CLI]({{page page='nuxeo-cli'}}) for scaffolding.
 Using this setup, you'll not have to take care about packaging and deploying your application in Nuxeo.
-Use [Polymer CLI](https://github.com/Polymer/polymer-cli) only if you know that your application will live outside the Nuxeo Server.
+Use [Polymer CLI](https://github.com/Polymer/tools/tree/master/packages/cli) only if you know that your application will live outside the Nuxeo Server.
 {{/callout}}

 ### As a Nuxeo Bundle